Shelby Farms: 21st century

 The Shelby Farms Park Alliance (SFPA) was granted a conservation easement by the Shelby County Commission in December 2006.
 The easement restricts commercial and residential development in the park area for 50 years.

 In 2007, an agreement was signed between the Shelby County Mayor A.C.
 Wharton and the SFPA, forming the Shelby Farms Park Conservancy (SFPC), a public and private non-profit partnership established by Shelby County government to help provide day-to-day operations of the park and to develop a planning process for the future of Shelby Farms park.

 A masterplan was put in place in 2008 to direct a major re-design of the park.
 This came to fruition in 2016, when Shelby Farms opened a $52 million expansion that included an enlargement of Patriot Lake (renamed Hyde Lake), the addition of new walking and biking trails, the construction of a new visitors center, and the planting of more than 1 million new trees across the park.
 In the year after Heart of the Park opened, park staff estimated that visitation to Shelby Farms had more than doubled.
+James Corner Field Operations (JCFO) located in New York won the SFPC's competition for the park's master plan.
+JCFO also partnered with Marlon Blackwell Architects (MBA) to design half-dozen new buildings.